jariarkko/draft-eimpact-arch-considerations/draft-eimpact-arch-considerations.md

 operations are not only effective but also environmentally responsible.

-## ...

-Add other considerations as needed: Transparency etc.

 # Recommendations for Further Work and Research

 Dynamic scaling, i.e., the ability to respond to demand variations and